gruelbox/transaction-outbox/README.md

         .build())
     // Lower the log level when a task fails temporarily from the default WARN.
     .logLevelTemporaryFailure(Level.INFO)
-    // 10 attempts at a task before marking it as failed.
+    // 10 attempts at a task before blocking it.
-    .markFailedAfterAttempts(10)
+    .blockAfterAttempts(10)
     // When calling flush(), select 0.5m records at a time.
     .flushBatchSize(500_000)
     // Flush once every 15 minutes only